Skip to Content

 Educational Platforms

-These procedures apply to any and all platforms instructors may want to use to facilitate their online classrooms.
-These platforms must comply with digital accessibility guidelines or they cannot be used for courses at USC.
+The procedure for accessible procurement applies to any and all platforms instructors may want to use to facilitate their online classrooms.
+These platforms are expected to comply with digital accessibility guidelines to be used as part of courses at USC.

 Required Accessibility Provision

-Any contract, obligation or agreement must include a provision that the product, service or tool is compliant with accepted accessibility standards or that any issues preventing compliance will be fixed within a specific time period requested by the university.
+Any contract, obligation or agreement must include a provision that the product, service or tool is compliant with IT Policy 5.00 [pdf] or that any issues preventing compliance will be fixed within a specific time period requested by the university.

 The contract, obligation or agreement must also hold the University of South Carolina harmless for any claims, damages, expenses, fines, costs, attorney’s fees and any other liability resulting from the university’s acceptance and/or use of the product, service or tool.